rkoots/Invi/README.md

 ## Licensing and Commercial Terms

-Invi is a commercial software product.
+ManufactureHub is a commercial software product.
 Usage of this application is chargeable, and the source code is available under separate commercial terms.
 For licensing and purchasing details, please contact rajkumarv88@icloud.com.

 ## Contact